 Published By Faith Stewart at September 5th, 2019

 There is a storm brewing in the distance.
 Can you see the clouds building?
 Can you hear the thunder rolling?
 There is electricity in the air.
 Animals are acting strange.
 They know the tide is turning.
 Women are taking the business world by storm as more and more women owned businesses are starting up each year.
-As a result, more and more are looking into start up business loans for women.
+As a result, more and more are looking into how to get start up business loans for women.

 The problem is, despite the growth in women owned businesses, females still seem to get an unfair slice of the funding pie.
 For some reason, women and women owned businesses are seen as a greater funding risk than men and businesses owned by men.